OOKB/kinderplatz-api/content/pages/field-trips.md

 ## Field Trips / In-house Events

-***\*This is a Sample\****
+*Please note:* Summer themes, events and field trip locations change from year to year.

-Please note: Summer themes, events and field trip locations change from year to year.
 Below is just an example of a typical summer full of fun and learning at Kinderplatz.

 ### Kinderplatz Summer Field Trips 2012